 Acupuncture needles are inserted into specific points and are then manipulated using electrical stimulation or with the hands to create a gentle pumping action, by twirling or leaving in the needle in place for a few minutes.
 These motions help to enhance the effect of the needles by stimulating the release of your body's natural anti-inflammatories, pain relievers, hormones and neurotransmitters that our nerves, brain and organs use to communicate.
 From a Traditional Chinese perspective, stimulating specific acupuncture points in the body helps to regulate the flow of energy (Qi) and remove blockages in our energy channels (meridians).
 It is important that the Qi is flowing properly in the body, in order to restore balance and be healthy.

 The World Health Organization (WHO) lists approximately four dozen different conditions that can legitimately be treated by acupuncture.
-The most common uses for acupuncture in the West include:
+The most common uses for acupuncture in our clinic include: